ozwaldorf/otel-instrument/README.md

 # otel-instrument

-A procedural macro for instrumenting async Rust functions with OpenTelemetry tracing.
+A procedural macro for instrumenting Rust functions with OpenTelemetry tracing.
 Similar to the `tracing` crate's `#[instrument]` macro but specifically designed for OpenTelemetry spans.
+Supports both async and sync functions.

 ## Features

-- **Async-focused**: Designed specifically for async functions
+- **Async and sync support**: Works with both async and synchronous functions
 - **Parameter capture**: Automatically records function parameters as span attributes
 - **Custom fields**: Add custom attributes to spans
 - **Return value capture**: Optionally record return values